 Thordon bearings are usually fitted either by installing with interference or by bonding.
 In certain applications mechanical keeper strips or keys are used to assist interference fits.
-If a bearing is to be press fitted, then interference and bore closure need to be considered in the calculation along with running clearance, water swell and thermal allowances.
+If a bearing is to be press fitted, then interference and bore closure need to be considered in the calculation along with running clearance, water absorption and thermal allowances.
 However, if it is to be bonded into a housing, then only the latter three factors need to be considered.

-Thordon Bearings Inc. has developed a computer program for calculating the dimensions of Thordon bearings.
+Thordon Bearings has developed a software program for calculating the dimensions of Thordon bearings.
 This program greatly simplifies the dimensioning process.
 Using the Thordon Bearing Sizing Calculation Program is the preferred method of calculating dimensions for Thordon bearings.

 The explanations below are provided mainly to facilitate understanding of the calculation parameters.
-Sample manual calculations are provided for reference.

-- The following parameters should be considered:
+The following parameters should be considered:

 - Housing Size and Tolerance

-- Shaft Diameter and Tolerance
+- Shaft Diameter and Tolerances

 - Length of Bearing

 - Operating Temperatures

 - Machine Shop Temperature

-- Type of Lubrication Retention Method
+- Type of Lubrication

+- Retention Method